 Can you work with original documents and perform a masque fit for a king?

-On arrival at Hampton Court Palace, pupils will have the opportunity to rehearse their Masques for the final time.
-They will then be taken to the Great Hall, where each group will perform their masque in its original setting in front of King Henry (played by a professional actor).
+Pupils explore original documents from Henry VIII’s reign, before visiting Hampton Court Palace to perform a Masque in front of the King (played by a professional actor).
 Will he be suitably entertained and approve of their performance?
-This is an amazing opportunity for pupils to bring a piece of history back to life and to work with original documents surviving from this Tudor reign.
+This is an amazing opportunity for pupils to bring a piece of history back to life and to work with original evidence surviving from this Tudor reign.